-This dual-input-single-output over-actuated system requires dedicate control design for the two actuators to collaborate desirably.
+This dual-input-single-output redundantly-actuated system requires dedicate control design for the two actuators to collaborate desirably.
 A computational-efficient energy optimal control allocation scheme is proposed.
 The optimal control ratio between the actuators is derived and an energy efficiency metric (proxy) is defined accordingly.
 The proxy is theoretically shown to measure the deviation from the optimal ratio, and thus the regulation of the proxy allocates the control efforts.
 The proxy-based control allocation is compatible with various regulator design methodologies and saturation-type input constraints.
 This method has been further extended to multi-input multi-output system; a robust control allocation scheme which considers the model uncertainty is currently under investigation.